antyep/fsd_project4/README.md

 DONE - edit appointments TODO: EXTRA CHECK IF USER IS THE OWNER OF THE APPOINTMENT DONE - delete appointment TODO: EXTRA CHECK IF USER IS THE OWNER OF THE APPOINTMENT

-- consult our appointments for users
+DONE - consult our appointments for users
-- consult our appointments for artists
+DONE - consult our appointments for artists

 DONE - see all users